Teamwork Interview Questions for Employers to Ask Candidates

 They are always interdependent on colleagues who need to know what is going on and especially at the intersection of their two jobs.
 The ability to participate in a teamwork environment is an essential workplace skill.

 With the current workplace emphasis on employees telecommuting or working remotely, long-distance teamwork skills are fast becoming a must-have for employees who wish to work a flexible, non-traditional schedule.

-I strongly recommend that every candidate interview and assessment include several questions that allow the candidate to demonstrate his or her ability to work in an environment that emphasizes teams and teamwork.
+Every candidate interview and assessment should include several questions that allow the candidate to demonstrate his or her ability to work in an environment that emphasizes teams and teamwork.
 You can't work successfully in today's workplaces without the ability to interact effectively with colleagues.

 Interview Questions that You Can Use to Assess Teamwork Skills